HYDRAIL: PRELIMINARY PROPOSAL

 of the infrastructure integration aspect.
 The transportation requirements

-of the
+of the INITIATIVE must

 demonstrate the ability to interconnect various other form of transportation

-CORRIDOR after all, is a very large living showroom that focuses on promoting all that
+systems as well as with competing (similar) technologies.
+The CORRIDOR after all, is a very large living showroom that focuses on promoting all that

 is clean, green and renewable.